 Leigh Dooley is currently serving as the Interim Distance Education Coordinator at Kapi‘olani Community College, and has taught composition, literature, and creative writing at the college for 25 years.
 She has also been involved in designing and implementing professional development programming at Kapi‘olani and at the University of Hawai‘i Community College System level for over 15 years.
 Before joining the SEEQS Governing Board, she served on another public charter school governing board for 5 years.
 She is also a SEEQS parent: her son was in the first cohort of SEEQS students and her daughter is currently benefitting from SEEQS's educational innovation and phenomenal teaching.

 Elyse Takashige is currently a project architect with WhiteSpace Architects where she works primarily on educational projects.
-After receiving her Bachelor of Architecture from the University of Southern California in 2012, she moved back to Hawai'i and worked for Group70 for four years.
-Elyse also serves on the planning committee of AIA Honolulu’s Canstruction® competition and canned-food drive.
+After receiving her Bachelor of Architecture from the University of Southern California in 2012, she moved back to Hawai'i and worked for G70 for four years.
+Elyse also serves co-chair of the planning committee for AIA Honolulu’s Canstruction® competition and canned-food drive.

 Sterling Yee is the Chief Operating Officer at La Pietra Hawaii School for Girls, and served for years prior to this on their Board of Trustees.
 From 1998 to 2012, Sterling worked as an Information Technology Specialist and Auditor.
 He served for nine years as senior manager in charge of management consulting at Grant Thorton.
 He then worked as Director of Information Technology at Ernst and Young in Honolulu, Auditor for Hawaiian Electric Industries, Sarbanes-Oxley compliance officer for Resources Global Professionals, and as an Assistant Auditor for the State of Hawaii.
 Sterling has also served as strategic business development consultant for SynCADD (on contract to the U.S. Army).
 Sterling recently worked at the State of Hawai’i Department of Commerce and Consumer Affairs.
 Sterling has a BS in Business Administration in Marketing from the University of Denver, and a Masters of Business Administration in Finance and Economics from the University of Denver.
 He was recently appointed to the State of Hawaii, Information Technology Steering Committee by the current state legislature.